mkuthan/mkuthan.github.io/_posts/2025-04-12-home-assistant-solar.md

 The second automation schedules the inverter to sell energy during peak hour, when the following conditions are met:

 - The house is working in eco mode.
-I have excess energy only when there is no one at home, or we are going to leave soon.
+I have excess energy only when there is no one at home, or we're going to leave soon.
 - The price is decent and maximum of the day.
 - Energy production forecast for tommorrow is excellent.
 - Temperature forecast for tomorrow is high enough to minimize excessive power consumption for heating.